Fintechain/fintechain-ui-monorepo/docs/prompts/components.md

 # WordPress Component Generation Prompt

-Create a React component for [COMPONENT_NAME] that interacts with WordPress data:
+Create a React component for [COMPONENT_NAME] = 'PostList' that interacts with WordPress data:

 1. Use TypeScript for type safety.
 2. Import necessary types from the shared types file.